Skip to Content

 Photo Credit: Lake Louise Ski Resort & Philip Forsey

 Even if you haven’t skied or snowboarded before, you can still enjoy a day skiing at one of the amazing Banff ski resorts.
-Lake Louise Ski Resort has plenty of beginner terrain and is good for families.
+There are plenty of beginner runs at the Lake Louise Ski Resort, making it good for families.
 With 1 gondola, 6 chairs and 3 carpets plus 160 runs, there’s really something for any ability at the Lake Louise Ski Resort.

 Lake Louise Ski Resort